The Issues Are in Our Tissues: Focusing as a Somatic Approach to Therapy

 Somatic approaches to psychology can be summed up by the expression, “The issues are in our tissues.”
 While I value a variety of approaches to psychotherapy and personal growth, I have a special affinity for somatic approaches that have gained popularity for good reason.

 To be clear, there are certainly times when approaches that have a predominantly cognitive component, such as CBT, are very helpful.
-Uncovering core beliefs, such as believing we don’t deserve love or that we’re not meant to find love in our lives, can keep us stuck and isolated.
+Core beliefs, such as believing we don’t deserve love or that we’re not meant to find love in our lives, can keep us stuck and isolated.
 Uncovering such dysfunctional beliefs, challenging them, and replacing them with more realistic beliefs can free us up and help us move forward in our lives.

 Yet I have found that cognitive approaches alone can be limiting.
 Like myself, many therapists today consider themselves to be eclectic, meaning that they borrow from a variety of approaches.